jamesquinlan/dsc-techstack/topics/github.md

 - **Step 2: Adding a new file to our Git repository**

-Create a new file in your project folder, we will call our sample file `hello.js`
+Create a new file in your project folder.
+We will call our sample file `hello.js`

 You can use the graphical interface of your operating system to create the file, or use the following terminal commands:

-> Windows Powershell: `ni hello.js`
+> Windows PowerShell: `ni hello.js`
 Bash (Mac/Linux) terminal: `touch hello.js`

 You can open the `hello.js` file with your text editor, and write the following JavaScript code which prints **Hello World!** to the console: